 Isaiah was “helping” me clear the trash out of the back of the car when Jason walked over, carrying our largest camping box, ready to load ‘er up.
 As soon as he set the bin down in the trunk next to Isaiah, we heard a loud hissing.
 Our minds both went to the propane canisters, which were deep inside the box.
 I reached out and grabbed Isaiah just as Jason started to pull the lid off of the top.
 We were all three immediately leveled with a terrible burning in our throats, our eyes, our mouths.
 It was unlike anything I have ever felt.
 Isaiah started to scream and I ran with him from the car, both of us coughing and gasping to catch our breath.
 I don’t even know what Jason did.
 I remember hearing him gasping and choking and coughing as well but that’s about it.

 Turns out it was our bear spray — which is basically industrial-strength pepper spray.
 And it had all come out.
-When I read about it later, the folks in the online forums suggested we just buy a new car rather than attempting to clean it out.
+When I read about it later, the people in the online forums suggested we just buy a new car rather than attempting to clean it out.
 For reals.

 As if we weren’t miserable enough, about halfway home Isaiah started to melt down.
 We pulled over (for the third time) so that he could pee (again) and hoped it would serve as a re-boot.
 We pulled up at a gas station and Jason got him out of the car.
 He refused to pee in the bathroom and insisted on peeing in the tall grass on the side of the building.
 Whatevs.
 By this point, WE DON’T CARE.
 Just pee and let’s get back on the road.